-When the search is started, the robot first receives the latest version of the 3D map, calculates the average normal for each voxel, and keeps only those voxels which normals are pointing upwards (in a certain range).
+When the search is started, the robot first receives the latest version of the 3D occupancy map, calculates the average normal for each voxel in the map, and keeps only those voxels which normals are pointing upwards (in a certain range).
 These voxels are considered as part of supporting planes.
-We denote these voxels by $v_1 \dots v_m$.
-Fig. 4 shows the complete 3D Octomap [18] of the environment (left) and the extracted supporting planes according to the averaged normals (right).
-This is similar to considering all objects to be "on" a supporting plane [9].
+We denote these voxels by $v_1 \dots v_n$ .
+Figure 4 shows the complete 3D Octomap [10] of the environment (left) and the extracted supporting planes according to the averaged normals (right).
+This similar to considering all objects to be "on" a supporting plane [8].

-In a second step, the robot samples n reachable poses from the 2D map which are denoted by Ψ .
+In a second step, the robot samples n reachable poses from the 2D map which are denoted by $\Psi$ .
 At each of these poses, we calculate a 2D view cone according to the robot's sensor specification.
 The view cones are evaluated with respect to projected 3D occupancy map.
 To evaluate the view cones, we count the number of occupied voxels that lie within a cone.
 However, we only consider voxels that have been classified as part of a supporting plane beforehand.
-The function $Viewcone(\psi)$ returns the view cone of the robot at a given pose ψ .
-And the function $In(v_i, Viewcone(\psi))$ returns 1, if the voxel v_i is in the view cone of pose ψ , otherwise 0.
+The function $Viewcone(\psi)$ returns the view cone of the robot at a given pose $\psi$ .
+And the function $In(v_i, Viewcone(\psi))$ returns 1, if the voxel $v_i$ is in the view cone of pose $\psi$ , otherwise 0.
 To select the best view cone the robot uses the equation as defined below: